juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Increase availability of the RDS database by replicating it to another AZ
 - Synchronous Replication
-- Connection string does not require to be updated(both the database can be accessed by one DNS name, which allos for automatic DNS failover to standby database)
+- Connection string does not require to be updated(both the database can be accessed by one DNS name, which allows for automatic DNS failover to standby database)
 - When failing over, <b>RDS flips the CNAME</b> record for the DB instance to point at the standby, which is in turn promoted to become the new primary
 - <b>Cannot be used for scaling as the standby database cannot take read/write operation</b>.